jackfiliault/jackfiliault.github.io/_tabs/resume.md

 icon: fas fa-info-circle
 order: 4
 ---
-## Summary
-Technical writer with 5 years of experience writing documentation for software in the healthcare industry.

 ## Experience
 ### Technical Writer - IQVIA | Sep 2022 - Aug 2025
 - Scoped, wrote, and edited documentation for end users and on-site technical resources.